» Home - Cheshire

 Abbey of Vales

-Gules three lions passant guardant Or, overall on the sinister side a
+Gules three lions passant guardant Or,

 (King)